New York Sexual Harassment Lawyers

 - Offensive comments about a person’s sex/gender

 Unfortunately, New York City sexual harassment cases are not always that straightforward.
-There are many nuances and aspects of New York law that many New York workers do not know about.
+There are many nuances and aspects of New York law that many New York workers are unaware of.

 Seeking the guidance of a qualified sexual harassment attorney is vital.
 We can review the details of your specific sexual harassment claim to ensure you have a case.

-Two Types of Sexual Harassment Are Recognized Under the Law
+The Two Types of Sexual Harassment Recognized Under New York City Law

 Quid Pro Quo